Digital transformation has completely changed the relationship between companies and consumers.

 However, if your clients demand a space where they can try on clothes and accessories, you must consider this option to make the customer experience even better.

-After all, research shows a direct relationship between customization and conversion, with 86% of users pointing that an exclusive and personalized service is a major factor in their purchase decision process.
+After all, research shows a direct relationship between customization and conversion, with 86% of users pointing out that an exclusive and personalized service is a major factor in their purchase decision process.

 How can we ignore such favorable numbers achieved by those who care about customer experience?